number42net/restoreblog/2021-02-21 Commodore 64 breadbin/index.md

-# Commodore 64 breadbin - Dark
+# Commodore 64 breadbin / Assy: 250407 rev A / dark

 I bought this C64 as faulty / black screen, in addition it turned out to have an issue with the timers in UC2.